Alois Josef Krakovský z Kolovrat

 Alois Josef hrabě Krakovský z Kolovrat or Krakowský z Kolowrat (Alois Josef Krakovský von Kolowrat) (21 January 1759 – 28 March 1833) was the Roman Catholic archbishop of Prague from 1831 to 1833.

 Biography

-Krakowsky was born in Prague in 1759.
-He was a nobleman, member of the Kolowrat-Krakowsky family.
+Krakowsky was born in Prague in 1759. into the House of Kolowrat-Krakowsky, a branch of the House of Kolowrat, as the son of Count Prokop Kolowrat-Krakowsky (1718-1774) by his second wife, Countess Maria Anna Margaret Ogilvy (1725-1810).
 He was ordained a priest on his twenty-second birthday, 21 January 1781.
-In 1800, he was appointed the auxiliary bishop of Olomouc in the Czech Republic, as well as titular bishop of Sarepta.
+In 1800, he was appointed the auxiliary bishop of Olomouc in Moravia, as well as titular bishop of Sarepta.
 It was fifteen years before he was appointed bishop of Hradec Králové.
 He remained in this capacity until 28 February 1831 when he was appointed archbishop of Prague.
 Exactly two years and a month later, he died at the age of 74.

+His remains are buried in St. Vitus Cathedral.